Lucy “Lou” Elliott with a young Sharon Carr

 They left their friends in Ft.
 Worth and moved to Frisco in 2000 to be close to us.
 For the next 15 years or so we’d gather at their house every few weeks for Mimi’s famous spaghetti & meatballs, all of us together, until the cooking became too much for her.
 It’s fair to say that Mimi outlived expectations, she certainly outlasted all of her peers.
 At some point she developed a heart problem, and with a host of other existing ailments, doctors assured us it wouldn’t be long.
 I remember a time I was planning to be out of town for Thanksgiving and my mom pulled me aside to say hey, you need to realize this could be Mimi’s last Thanksgiving, and so I stayed.
 That was like 14 years ago.

-Nobody was more amazed at Mimi’s longevity than Mimi herself.
-In the last few years I’d call and ask how she was doing and she’d say “I’m still here” with a mix of pride and surprise, it always made me laugh.
+Nobody was more amazed at Mimi’s longevity than Mimi.
+In the last few years I’d call to ask how she was doing and she’d say “I’m still here” with a mix of pride and surprise.
 I sometimes try to imagine what it would be like to be her, to see the things that she saw during a century of life.
 When she was born, Calvin Coolidge was president, and the average life expectancy for women was 61 years.
 She made it 98!
 When she was 6, the Great Depression began and lasted the rest of her childhood, but you wouldn’t know, because she talked about her youth on her father’s Olive Orchard in California with so much fondness and affection.
 When she was in her 30’s, she got Bright’s Disease, and her doctors told my grandfather that she probably wouldn’t make it.
 She was bedridden for a full year, but I only know this because of my mom.
 Mimi never even mentioned it, never felt bad for herself, never complained.
 I don’t know if I am made of the same stuff, they really were a different generation.

 Keep a fire for the human race